Department of English and Comparative Literature

 Honors in Comparative Literature

 Majors with an overall 3.2 grade point average may elect to write an honors thesis by applying for permission to the director of undergraduate studies in the spring semester of their junior year.
 Students then register for CMPL 691H and 692H during their senior year.
 These courses may count as credit towards completion of the major.
-Students write the thesis on a comparative topic under the direction of any faculty member.
-The first semester involves regular tutorial sessions with the faculty advisor relating to the topic.
-In the spring students defend the completed thesis at an oral examination.
+Students write the 50- to 70-page thesis on a comparative topic under the direction of any faculty member.
+The student conducts independent research during the summer between junior and senior years, often with the assistance of research funding.
+The first semester of the senior year involves regular tutorial sessions with the faculty advisor, as well as the completion of most of the writing of the thesis.
+In the spring students finish the process of writing and defend the completed thesis at an oral examination.
+For more information about the honors thesis in comparative literature, including examples of past thesis topics, please see englishcomplit.unc.edu/complit/undergraduate/honors_thesis.

 Honors in Creative Writing